grzesiek/sql_migrations/README.md

         # this will seed database with initial data
         rake sqlmigrations:db:seed

-        # this will list all migrations/seed files/fixtures that where found
+        # this will list all migrations/seed files that where found
-        rake sqlmigration:files:list
+        rake sqlmigration:db:scripts

 6. Environment variables

     If you want to run migration on different database (for example test) specify ENV:

         ENV=test rake sqlmigrations:db:migrate
-        ENV=test rake sqlmigrations:db:test:seed
+        ENV=test rake sqlmigrations:db:seed

     or in production: